Venice Island (Pennsylvania): History

 The Flat Rock Dam and Manayunk Canal were a part of the Schuylkill Navigation System.
 The Manayunk Canal was a man-made canal that opened around 1820s.
 The creation of the Manayunk Canal resulted in the formation of Venice Island.
 Due to its location on the river, Venice Island became and ideal spot for industrial mills.
 The Manayunk Canal was a source of coal transportation and hydropower to the mill sites on Venice Island.
 The rise in the railroad industry was the direct result of the Manayunk Canal closing in the 1940s as ships were no longer used to transport coal.
 Consequently, the water in the Manayunk Canal became stagnant leading to unclean water, health issues, algae blooms, and a rise in pollution.
-The Philadelphia Water Department has plans to reopen the canal in the Spring of 2025 in order to meet the Clean Water Act standards.
-The reopening of the Manayunk Canal will improve the river's ecosystem and the overall health of the water.
+The Philadelphia Water Department has rehabilitated the intake at the site of the former lock, and reopened water flow to the canal in the Spring of 2025 in order to meet the Clean Water Act standards.
+The reopening of the Manayunk Canal will improve the river's ecosystem and the overall health of the water, and colonies of live freshwater bivalves have been introduced to provide natural filtration of the canal.